-Computational fluid analysis (simulated wind tunnel tests) revealed a reduction in the drag coefficient of between 5.2% and 6.7%, when GasPods were placed 10″ before the rear windshield and along the rear sides of a Volkswagen Golf.
-That translates into just under a 5% reduction in fuel consumption for the vehicle tested, or around an extra gallon of gas for every tank full!
+Computational fluid analysis (modern day wind tunnel tests) shows a reduction in the drag coefficient of more than 5% with AeroHance Pods placed before the rear windshield, and 6% improvement when added along the rear sides of a blunt back vehicle.
+That results in an average mileage improvement of 5% for the vehicle tested, or around an extra gallon of gas for every tank full!

 Improving aerodynamics increases range between fuel fills whether your vehicle has a combustion engine, is gas, diesel or biofuel powered, is a hybrid or electric vehicle (EV), or powered by a hydrogen fuel cell.
 Aerohance Pods are fuel savers that work for vehicles using all fuel types.Be AeroDynamic